hanzeewoo/hanzeewoo/README.md

 <div align="center">

-♡ Beyond model performance, I am interested in understanding
-what the data tells us, why it matters, and how research can connect back to the real world. ♡
+♡ I am interested not only in how well AI performs, but also in what the data reveals, why it matters, and how research findings can connect back to the real world. ♡

 </div>